 It is most of the time a sign of excess gas or constipation.

-Abdominal pain, also called stomach pain, refers to any pain that occurs between the chest and the pelvis.
+Abdominal pain, also called stomach pain, refers to any pain between the chest and the pelvis.

-As it is the region that contains most of the organs in the entire body, the abdomen is prone to pain due to a multitude of causes and diseases.
+As it is the region that contains most of the organs in the entire body, the abdomen is prone to pain due to many causes and diseases.

-The myriad of possible diagnoses often make abdominal pain challenging for physicians.
+The myriad of possible diagnoses often makes abdominal pain challenging for physicians.

 All organs within the abdominal and pelvic cavities are possible sources of abdominal pain.

-Even some organs located in the thoracic region such as the heart or lungs can cause abdominal pain.
+Some organs located in the thoracic region, such as the heart or lungs, can cause abdominal pain.

-The abdominal organs that are common sources of abdominal pain are: the liver, gallbladder, pancreas, stomach, kidneys, and intestines.
+The familiar sources of abdominal pain are the liver, gallbladder, pancreas, stomach, kidneys, and intestines.

 Location of abdominal pain

-Due to the type of innervation that most organs located in the abdomen have, the brain is often unable to locate the exact focal point of pain.
+Due to the type of innervation that most organs located in the abdomen have, the brain is often unable to identify the exact focal point of pain.

-Therefore, most of the diseases that occur in the organs located in the abdomen or in the pelvis cause diffuse pain, or pain in the umbilical region.
+Therefore, most of the diseases in the organs located in the abdomen or the pelvis cause diffuse pain or pain in the umbilical region.

 Exceptions include the kidneys, gallbladder, ovaries, or appendix, which tend to cause more lateral pain in the hypogastric, lumbar, or iliac regions.

-Thus, the location of the pain is not sufficient to reach the definitive diagnosis.
+Thus, the location of the pain is not sufficient to reach a definitive diagnosis.

-For this reason, in addition to the location, it is important to evaluate other characteristics of the pain, such as the type, if it appears as burning, colic, spasms, pressure, among others.
+For this reason, in addition to the location, it is essential to evaluate other characteristics of the pain, such as the type, if it appears as burning, colic, spasms, pressure, etc.

-There are also other characteristics that must also be taken into account such as duration, intensity, associated symptoms such as vomiting, diarrhea, fever or the presence of jaundice, some aggravating or triggering factors, and whether the pain radiates. or not.
+Other characteristics must also be taken into account, such as duration, intensity, associated symptoms such as vomiting, diarrhea, fever or the presence of jaundice, some aggravating or triggering factors, and whether the pain radiates.
+Or not.

-The characteristics of the pain (eg, sharp, cramping, radiation), the location of the pain within the abdominal area, and its relationship to eating, vomiting, constipation, or diarrhea are factors associated with symptoms.
+The pain characteristics (e.g., sharp, cramping, radiation), the location of the pain within the abdominal area, and its relationship to eating, vomiting, constipation, or diarrhea are factors associated with symptoms.